The 10 Most Popular Camino de Santiago Starting Points (2026)

 Camino de Santiago Guides & Tips

 Planning on walking to the Cathedral of Santiago de Compostela?
-Follow the shells and yellow arrows, pack light and only carry what you need.
+Follow the shells and yellow arrows, pack light, and only carry what you need.
 The most important thing is to listen to your body.
-These are some of my best tips for first-time pilgrims.
+These are some of my best tips for first-time pilgrims after walking over 12 Camino de Santiago routes.

 Pilgrim Statistics for the Camino de Santiago

-In order to receive an official Compostela, pilgrims must walk at least the final 100 Km (62 miles) to arrive in Santiago de Compostela.
-You must also collect two stamps per day in your Credencial, or Pilgrim Passport.
+‼️ In order to receive an official Compostela, pilgrims must walk at least 100 Km (62 miles) on any route and walk the final stage into Santiago de Compostela.
+You must also collect two stamps per day in your Credencial, or Pilgrim Passport, for the final 100 Km.

-Top 3 Most Walked Camino de Santiago Routes in 2023
+The Most Popular Camino de Santiago Routes in 2025

-By far the Camino Francés is the most walked pilgrimage route to Santiago de Compostela.
-However, in the past few years, the Camino Portugués has seen a huge influx of pilgrims, especially the Coastal route.
+By far, the Camino Francés is the most walked pilgrimage route to Santiago de Compostela.
+However, in the past few years, the Camino Portugués has seen a significant influx of pilgrims, especially on the Coastal route.

-Remember, not every pilgrim finished the walk in one setting.
-Others may walk the Camino de Santiago over time and some don’t collect their Compostela.
+Remember, not every pilgrim finishes the walk in one setting.
+Others may walk the Camino de Santiago over time, and some don’t collect their Compostela.
 These numbers are only for pilgrims who completed the entire way and collected their certificate.

 With so many routes, the Camino de Santiago can start from pretty much anywhere.
-That is the true beauty of the Camino, you may walk it however you feel called to do so.
+That is the true beauty of the Camino, you may walk it however you feel called to do so and start where you feel called.

 While the following locations are statistically the most popular starting points of the Camino, some say the Camino de Santiago officially starts when you leave your home.

-So, where does the Camino de Santiago start?
+So, where to start the Camino de Santiago?
 The answer is simple.
-Wherever you feel like it does.
+Wherever you feel like.

 10 Most Popular Camino de Santiago Starting Points

-According to the official statistics of the Pilgrim Office in Santiago de Compostela, these are the ten most common starting locations for the Camino de Santiago.
+According to the official statistics of the Pilgrim Office in Santiago de Compostela from 2025, these are the ten most common starting locations for the Camino de Santiago.

 1 | Sarria Spain (Camino Francés)